 Environment and Catering in the No1 Lounge

 No1 Lounge was peaceful as business lounges usually are.
 However, it was quite crowded inside.
-London Heathrow is a busy airport and during the busy hours it may be impossible to access the lounge at all.
+London Heathrow is a busy airport and during busy hours, it may be impossible to access the lounge at all.
 We have been in the same lounge before and we have noticed the same, being crowded.

 There are comfortable chairs and some work desks in the lounge.
 There is also a bar desk where you can order complimentary food and drinks.
 You can have your small, cold snacks from the buffet tables.